Bsingh37/Azure_Simulations/README.md

 # Azure_Simulations
 Compilation of the most common Cloud Computing scenarios and the workload pipelines to tackle them
-  - Current Scenario in context
+  - Common Cloud computing scenarios
   - Strategy of approach
   - Technical Requirements
   - Cost Analysis